How to Create an Email Footer: Design Best Practices and Examples

 Register Free

-A footer is an important part of your emails.
+A footer is a crucial part of your emails.
 While the body mainly explains why to choose your brand, the footer shows how to do it.
-The users see all important information about your company and choose the most suitable way for interaction.
-What’s more, a footer lets your brand’s personality shine by allowing to include little customized elements that don’t fit the body but are totally ok at the bottom.
+The users see all important information about your company and pick the most suitable way for interaction.
+What’s more, a footer lets your brand’s personality shine by allowing you to include little customized elements that don’t fit the body but are totally ok at the bottom.

-It’s also a way to say “Thanks for reading our email.
+It’s also a way to say, “Thanks for reading our email.
 In case of any questions, feel free to reach us at these contacts.
 If you need quick access to the website, here are the links.
 And we also have an app to simplify the shopping experience.
 Take care!”
-So don’t ignore email footers and create them as thoughtfully as the rest of your campaigns.
+So, don’t ignore email footers.
+Create them as thoughtfully as the rest of your campaigns.

 Get professional expertise